jumpinjeffflash/weather/README.md

 # weather
-Tracks severe weather is USA, as well as sharing data on hurricanes from previous years
+Tracks severe weather across USA (from current day to five days ahead).
+It also shares data on notable hurricanes from previous years.